Raul

 Raul, Raúl, Raül, and Raüll are forms of a common first name in Italian, Portuguese, Romanian, Spanish, Galician, Asturian, Basque, Aragonese, and Catalan.
 The name is cognate of the Anglo-Germanic given name Ralph or Rudolph and the French Raoul, and is derived from Old English Rædwulf through Radulf.
-It is also a popular common boy name in Azerbaijan.
+It is also a popular common masculine name in Azerbaijan.

-The name is usually spelled "Raul" in Portuguese, Italian, and Rumanian; "Raúl" in Spanish; and "Raül" or "Raüll" in Catalan.
+The name is usually spelled "Raul" in Portuguese, Italian, and Romanian; "Raúl" in Spanish; and "Raül" or "Raüll" in Catalan.